The main changes in ISO 9001 are:

 - Context of the organization

 - Performance evaluation

-- An explicit requirement for risk-based thinking to support and improve the understanding and application of the process approach.
+- Significant among the changes in ISO 9001 is an explicit requirement for risk-based thinking to support and improve the understanding and application of the process approach.

 - Fewer prescribed requirements.